-What is Banking as a Service?
+What is Banking as a Service platforms?

-In the banking as a service (otherwise known as BaaS) model, the customer is owned by a non-banking financial services provider which integrates its services with facilities from one or more banks.
+In the banking as a service platforms (otherwise known as BaaS providers) model, the customer is owned by a non-banking financial services provider which integrates its services with facilities from one or more banks.
 BaaS is the plug-and-play equivalent offering banking and financial services.
 BaaS means customers are paying for services as they use them, rather than buying applications.
 Many finance service and banking providers are now embedding financial services into their offerings to enhance the end-to-end journey for their customers.

 How does banking as a service work?

-Banking as a service (BaaS) involves three parties – a Third Party Provider (TPP) which offers a brand of services to end-users; a service provider that supplies modular financial services to TPPs on cost-per-use service; and a registered bank that provides banking functions to service providers, such as payments, back-office operations, risk management, and customer service.
+Banking platform as a service (BaaS) involves three parties – a Third Party Provider (TPP) which offers a brand of services to end-users; a service provider that supplies modular financial services to TPPs on cost-per-use service; and a registered bank that provides banking functions to service providers, such as payments, back-office operations, risk management, and customer service.
 Most importantly, the bank is the entity that provides regulatory compliance for the whole BaaS platform.

 The bank grants access to its systems to a TPP, which means the TPP can use its APIs to interact with customer data.
 With this access, the TPP can offer banking products and services using its systems.

-The list of best online banking platform providers includes new players such as Mambu, 10X, Thought Machine, and FinXact, as well as products from the traditional core platform vendors.
+The list of best online banking as a service providers includes new players such as Mambu, 10X, Thought Machine, and FinXact, as well as products from the traditional core platform vendors.
 These promise to help banks radically modernize and accelerate the benefits through higher developer productivity and the removal of technical hurdles.
 They can achieve further efficiencies by leveraging cloud-based services, which enable them to deploy new products and scale infrastructure quickly and use development tools that support automation.

 Third parties can provide various financial services to their customers by building on top of the existing regulated infrastructure of licensed banks.
 Service providers from virtually any sector can now incorporate the full range of financial services for their customers and for the customers themselves to conveniently access those financial services even if they are not customers of the underlying bank.
-With BaaS, service providers can simply pick and mix from a range of financial products and then tailor them to the needs of their customers; in doing so, they can create new financial platforms of their own.
+With baas providers, service providers can simply pick and mix from a range of financial products and then tailor them to the needs of their customers; in doing so, they can create new financial platforms of their own.